How to contact us

 3.2 TAX GOVERNANCE

-All tax planning initiatives are reviewed by the Chief Financial Officer, an appropriate independent external tax advisor and where necessary, depending on the nature of the transaction, an independent external lawyer.
+All tax planning initiatives are reviewed by the Group Finance Director and Global Commercial Director, an appropriate independent external tax advisor and where necessary, depending on the nature of the transaction, an independent external lawyer.

-The Chief Financial Officer is ultimately responsible for ensuring that the policies and procedures in place surrounding tax risks, planning and compliance are met and adhered to globally.
+The Group Finance Director is ultimately responsible for ensuring that the policies and procedures in place surrounding tax risks, planning and compliance are met and adhered to globally.

 Those responsible for approving tax planning are chartered accountants, and therefore are deemed responsible and competent in making such decisions.